 New Significant Impact More Severe Impacts New Ability to Substantially Reduce Significant Impact No Substantial Change from Previous Analysis

-XIV .
+XIV.
 PUBLIC SERVICES

-a) Would the project result in substantial advers physically altered governmental facilities, nee construction of which could cause significant service ratios, response times, or other perfor d for new or phy environmental i vsically altered gov mpacts, in order t vernmental facil o maintain acce ities, the
+a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services:

-Fire protection? $\boxtimes$
+Fire protection? \boxtimes

-Police protection? $\boxtimes$
+Police protection? \boxtimes

-Schools? $\boxtimes$
+Schools? \boxtimes

-Parks? $\boxtimes$
+Parks? \boxtimes

-Other public facilities? $\square$
+Other public facilities? \boxtimes